-Lodging: Sunrise Park Hotel includes a game room, indoor pool, and ski storage.
+Lodging: This resort is 200 miles from Phoenix so you’ll want to stay nearby.
+Sunrise Park Hotel includes a game room, indoor pool, and ski storage.
 A free shuttle provides access to the ski area, just 10-minutes away.
 Other lodging can be found in Greer, Pinetop, and Showlow.

 Looking for more to do than skiing in Arizona?
 Read our Top 10 Things to do in Arizona.

-Check out the southernmost ski area in the continental US.
-Because of this, the ski season is short, so be sure to check their website for closures.
-Ski 22 trails accessed by 2 double chairlifts and one surface lift.
+Ski at the southernmost ski resort in the United States.
+Because of its location, the ski season is short, so be sure to check their website for closures.
+Explore 200 skiable acres of trails accessed by 2 double chairlifts and one surface lift.

 For Beginners: The Brian Ashby Ski School provides lessons for all levels on skis or snowboards.
 They also offer a 1st-time Skier Package that includes lift tickets, rentals, and lessons.
 Child group lessons start at age seven.

-For Seasoned-Skiers: About 40% of trails here are intermediate runs, and another 40% are advanced/expert runs.
+For Seasoned-Skiers: About 40% of trails here for intermediate skiers, and another 40% are advanced/expert runs.